nilesh2607/My-website/README.md

 Updates made on master on github before rebase

 ## purpose
-this is just an update.

-Repository purpose
-this is just an update.
+this file is just a README file.